Meristem launches N1bn ETF offer for subscription - Vanguard News

 Sulaiman Adedokun, Managing Director, Meristem Wealth Management, said: “As a company, Meristem is constantly seeking new and innovative ways to create wealth opportunities for clients.”

-e further stated that the Meristem Growth ETF is designed to track growth stocks, while the Meristem Value ETF tracks value stocks, saying: “This strategy avails investors a dual purpose, with an investment style that allows them to meet specific needs using abroad product portfolio.
+He further stated that the Meristem Growth ETF is designed to track growth stocks, while the Meristem Value ETF tracks value stocks, saying: “This strategy avails investors a dual purpose, with an investment style that allows them to meet specific needs using abroad product portfolio.”

-“The Meristem ETF can be described the ‘Jack of the Trade’ as it offers investors opportunities to achieve their investment desires in the equity market while shielding them from excessive risk.
-The indices being tracked by the ETFs are reviewed semi-annually to ensure that all the stocks selected under each index keep delivering on their promise.”

-Commenting, Taiwo Yusuf, Head, Meristem Asset Management, said: “All ETFs earn the underlying dividends of its constituent stocks and the dividends are paid net of all fees”.